 As vehicles become more connected to the internet, manufacturers will have the ability to enable or disable features when the driver’s subscription runs out or if they cancel it.

-While this benefits the manufactures as it’ll streamline the production by building cars to more uniform specifications.
+While this benefits the manufacturers as it’ll streamline production by building cars to more uniform specifications.
 It also ties the customer into a payment plan for several years, in the same way a customer may be locked into a finance arrangement until they pay it off.